 Employer contribution rates are established annually by the Board of Trustees of the Employees System based on an actuarial study.
-The Board of Trustees established the required employer contributions rate based on active member payroll of 12.51%, effective July 1, 2016.
+The Board of Trustees established the required employer contributions rate based on active member payroll of 12.22% effective July 2017 and 12.51% effective July 2016.